-When you apply online, you are automatically registered for the HSPT Exam at Loyola High School on either Saturday January 24, 2015 or January 31, 2015.
+When you apply online, you are automatically registered for the HSPT Exam at Loyola High School on either Saturday January 16, 2016 and January 23, 2016.
 You may take the test on either day.
 Reservations are NOT required.

 Policy of Non-Discrimination